sparkfun/phant-docs/api/metadata.md

   * Optional
 * `date` Automatically set by server when stream is created.
   * Date
-* `last_pushed` Automatically set by server when new data is posted to the stream.
+* `last_push` Automatically set by server when new data is posted to the stream.
   * Date

 ## phant-meta Modules